Careers & skills

 The skills gaps we have identified include:

 Underground workers, skilled mariners, construction trades supervisors, plant operatives and fitters, and civil engineers.
 Find out more on careers in construction.

-We are committed to ensuring that employment opportunities are open to local people and we aim to meet an overall target of employing 25% of the workforce from boroughs where project sites are located.
-In boroughs where there is a tunnel drive site, we will seek to ensure that least 20% of employees live in that borough.
+We are committed to ensuring that employment opportunities are open to local people and we're aim to meet an overall target of employing 25% of the workforce from boroughs where project sites are located.
+In boroughs where there is a tunnel drive site, we seek to ensure that least 20% of employees live in that borough.

 Working on the river